 also awarded Civitella Ranieri Foundation Fellowship.

 Ikue received a grant from the Foundation for Contemporary Arts in 2006.
 In 2007 the Tate Modern commissioned Ikue to create a live sound track for screenings of Maya Deren's silent films.
 In 2008 Ikue celebrated her 30th year in NY and performed at the Japan Society.
-Recent commissioners include the Montalvo Arts Center and SWR German radio program.
-Current working groups include MEPHISTA with Sylvie Courvoisier and Susie Ibarra, PHANTOM ORCHARD with Zeena Parkins, KIBYOSHI project with Koichi Makigami and Mark Nauseef and various ensembles with John Zorn.
+Recent commissioners include the Montalvo Arts Center and SWR German radio program and Shajah Art foundation in UAE.
+Current working groups include MEPHISTA with Sylvie Courvoisier and Susie Ibarra, PHANTOM ORCHARD with Zeena Parkins, project with Koichi Makigami and various ensembles of John Zorn and projects with Kim Gordon.

 New duo Twindrums project with YoshimiO

 workshop/lecture in various schools include University of Gothenburg, Dartmouth Collage, New England Conservatory, Mills Collage, Stanford University, The School of the Art Institute of Chicago